Singapore 2006

 Singapore 2006 was a group of several concurrent events that were held in Singapore in support of the 61st Annual Meetings of the Boards of Governors of the International Monetary Fund and the World Bank Group.
 The opening ceremony and plenary sessions for the main meetings took place from 19–20 September 2006 at the Suntec Singapore International Convention and Exhibition Centre (SSICEC) in Marina Centre.
 The ministers of G8, G10 and G24 coincided with the event on 16 September.
 Registration for event delegates began on 11 September 2006 at City Hall, and the three-day Program of Seminars from 16 September 2006 at the Pan Pacific Singapore.
-Other concurrent events that were held at various venues include the Singapore Biennale 2006 (4 September – 12 November), the Raffles Forum 2006 (14–15 September), Indonesia Day (17 September) and the Global Emerging Markets Investors Forum and Networking Reception (18 September).
+Other concurrent events at various venues included the Singapore Biennale 2006 (4 September – 12 November), the Raffles Forum 2006 (14–15 September), Indonesia Day (17 September) and the Global Emerging Markets Investors Forum and Networking Reception in (18 September).

 Event organisers expected a turnout of about 16,000 delegates and observers, but saw a record 23,000 delegates and 300 finance ministers registering themselves, the largest turnout for an overseas annual meeting.
 It is the largest meeting in Singapore's history, and other meetings include the 117th IOC Session and the WTO Ministerial Conference 1996.
-The meeting's key focus was to improve the lives of the people in developing nations, with many member nations calling for a louder voice, especially for developing countries.
-Dominating issues include quotas and voting rights in the IMF, in turn decides on the policies on the prevention and management of financial crises.
-The event ended with the main achievement being the reform of the IMF system, the main topics were the prospects of and the risk of the global economy.

-Emblem

-The emblem for the 2006 annual meetings of the IMF and the World Bank Group is gold in colour, with lines and a bud in the emblem.
-Gold is selected for the emblem as it relates to the financial sector and the country's contributions to the world economy.
-It exemplifies excellence and strength, which characterise Singapore as a regional business and financial centre.
-The tones point towards the increase in the wealth of the nations, with expanding richness and scope for the people.
-The bud may appear to represent the plurality of ideas and cultures at the event.
-It also symbolises the life in the city-state, that brings forth its potential for growth in the global market.
-With its curve, the spine depicts the horizon of the world.
-The stylised lines are the longitudes, to represent the connection of countries and world leaders at the annual meetings.
-Petals are to signify the unity of leaders to have a common goal at the meetings.
-The lines also depict the congruent roles countries have to achieve international cooperation for growth in the world.
+Main topics of discussion were the prospects of recession and the risk to the global economy.
+The primary outcome was reform of the IMF system.